 - The Palm Islands in Dubai are among the top engineering marvels of the world, considering that they are man-made islands built entirely of sand and rocks.

 - The world’s largest particle acceleratoriXA device that accelerates charged particles such as electrons or protons to extremely high energies into a beam is located in Geneva.
 It was built with the help of over 10,000 scientists and is located in an underground tunnel.

 - The Chandra Observatory is the world’s largest X-ray telescope in the world.
-It is also the largest satellite launched into the space.
+It is also the largest satellite launched into space.